Traceability

 Sustainable Fashion Journalist

-How and where you start your traceability journey will determine the success of your implementation.
+How and where you start your traceability journey will determine some objectives and the success of your implementation.
 Working with your traceability solution provider, analyze the overall objectives to create a plan for your program launch.
-This will be driven by two critical factors: your sourcing model and the quality and maturity of your master data.
-These tables set out three of the most common sourcing models, the requirements for internal readiness and realistic goals for the short term:
+This will be driven by two critical factors: your sourcing model, and the quality and maturity of your master data.

 The Traceability Roadmap v1,4 (dragged)-1